 Singapore, Tianjin, Hangzhou, Mumbai – they’re all cities in Asia, and they’re all points of interest on Christian Hecker’s curriculum vitae.
-The 31-year-old has been bitten by the travel bug.
+The 36-year-old has been bitten by the travel bug.
 He’s crossed Vietnam on motorbike, backpacked around New Zealand’s South Island and visited the desert wastes of Iraq to inspect renewable energy projects co-financed by his bank.
 And those are just a few of his travel highlights to date.
-He also spends most of his time travelling the world – not always Business Class, but almost always on business.
-Since 2014, he’s been working for the Wholesale Banking division at ING-DiBa.
+He also spend most of his time travelling the world – not always Business Class, but almost always on business.
+At the moment, he was working for the Wholesale Banking division at ING-DiBa.
+Additionally, Hecker is a Trainer at Frankfurt School for Digital Transformation & Blockchain Technology.

 In his private as well as his working life, he regards himself as an adventurer who never tires of collecting new experiences.
 And yet he comes from a rock-solid family home in Dresden, where his mother works as a civil servant and his father as a researcher.
 So Christian’s decision to train as a banker at Dresdner Volksbank after completing his secondary education and his Zivildienst (the civilian equivalent of national service) was no surprise.